top of page

 B. 1980, Lives and works in New York & Connecticut, USA

 Born to an immigrant family, I grew up on the seam of conflicting identities: The Eastern traditions of my family versus the Western environment we were living in.
-This cultural split made me constantly juggle between different cultural codes; an experience that deepened even further a decade ago when I moved to the United States and became an immigrant myself.
+This cultural split made me constantly juggle between different cultural codes.

 contact